 Father’s day has never been the same since December 22nd 2001.
 On that day, my father went home to our father’s home; the man who raised me with tough love and taught me to seek knowledge above all closed his eyes and withdrew into the night.
-Life changed from that point on; my oak tree was felled and the one person whom I could never beat in a debate was no longer there for me to match wits with.
+Life changed from that point on; my oak tree was felled and the one person who I could never beat in a debate was no longer there to match wits with me.
 In all honesty, I never grieved; the shock of seeing him pass away in front of my eyes made me run faster than Jackie Joyner-Kersee into the arms of debauchery in order to escape the gravity of memories.

 Thus, for the past 16 years, father’s day has been an occasion to forget more than a time to celebrate a father’s love.
 How do I get myself to embrace my father in his absence?
 I found it easier to hold on to fleeting memories and shutter my mind to the fact that my father is no longer present.
 So this morning, when someone wished me a father’s day even though I have no children as of yet, I retorted with a smile “I will call you in a couple of years and say thank you”.
 These are the things I have perfected over the years—a smile to cover up tears and jokes to gloss over painful remembrances.

 My momentary ennui did not last long; less than thirty minutes later I was encountered with someone’s petty antics.
 No matter that my default mode is to make people smile, I’ll be damned if my good will towards people does not get inverted into a simmering boil when I see people trying to hobble others with their animus.
 My heart knows that people try to break others because they are broken themselves; but I am not Jesus, I return bullets with Howitzers.
 It’s my own brokenness that does this really, I constantly write about being graceful in the face of other people’s hatefulness—but theory sure does have a way of being erased quickly by reality.